sayaliwalke30/Kaggle-Projects/Bank_Loan_Prediction/Readme.md

 Number of Credit Problems: The number of credit problems in the customer records

-Current Credit Balance: The current total debt for the customer Maximum Open Credit: The maximum credit limit for all credit sources.
+Current Credit Balance: The current total debt for the customer

+Maximum Open Credit: The maximum credit limit for all credit sources

 Bankruptcies: The number of bankruptcies

-Tax Liens: The number of tax liens.
+Tax Liens: The number of tax liens

 Steps Followed:
 1] Data Analysis